Shark IZ682H Vertex Pro Review

 How noisy is the Shark IZ682H Vertex Pro?

-Despite not having much airflow, the IZ682H is one of the noisiest options, despite the low airflow.
+Despite having limited airflow, the IZ682H is one of the noisiest options, despite its low airflow.

-Most of it comes from the Duo Clean nozzle motor to spin the two brushes.
+Most of it comes from the Duo Clean nozzle motor, which spins the two brushes.

 For this experiment, I used a sound meter beside the cordless vacuum in hard floor and carpet mode in the three power settings.